npfernandes/ensemblify/docs/source/overview.md

 ----

 ## 🔎 How does Ensemblify work?
-A general overview of Ensemblify, descriptions of employed methods and applications can be found in the Ensemblify paper:
+A general overview of Ensemblify, descriptions of employed methods and applications can be found in the Ensemblify [pre-print](https://www.biorxiv.org/content/10.1101/2025.08.26.672300v1) and accompanying support information.

-    IN SUBMISSION

 ----